-Standard MMG model used in MANSIM consists total of 17 hydrodynamic derivatives in the maneuvering equations of motion.
+Standard MMG model used in MANSIM consists of a total of 17 hydrodynamic derivatives in the maneuvering equations of motion.
 In addition, propeller and rudder parameters are included into these equations to simulate free running tests.
-Utilizing the user interface of MANSIM, parametrical studies such as sensitivity analysis can be performed readily.
-Effect of any parameter on general maneuvering performance of ships can be investigated in detail.
-Here, a sensitivity analysis was performed for KVLCC2 and DTMB5415 ships to investigate the effect of each hydrodynamic derivative and rudder parameters on the turning and zigzag maneuverabilities. -35° turning and $-20^{\circ}/-20^{\circ}$ zigzag maneuvers were selected as sample cases to be examined.
-Influence of variation of hydrodynamic derivatives/rudder parameters on maneuvering indices such as advance (Ad), transfer (Tr), tactical diameter (TD), steady turning diameter (STD) and overshoot angles (OA) were investigated.
-Original value of parameters was increased seperately by 25% and these values were used in the mathematical model.
-Sensitivity analysis was carried out by using the index proposed by Sen (2000).
-This analysis was adopted to examine the variation of maneuvering indices caused by changes in each hydrodynamic derivative and rudder parameter.
-Sensitivity index S is represented as given in Eqn.
+Utilizing the user interface of MANSIM, parametrical studies such as sensitivity analysis can be performed readily and effect of any parameter on general maneuvering performance of ships can be investigated in detail.
+Here, a sensitivity analysis was performed for KVLCC2 and DTMB5415 ships to investigate the effect of each hydrodynamic derivative and rudder parameters on the turning and zigzag maneuverabilities. $-35^{\circ}$ turning and $-20^{\circ}/-20^{\circ}$ zigzag maneuvers were selected as sample cases to be examined, and the influence of variation of hydrodynamic derivatives/rudder parameters on maneuvering indices such as advance (Ad), transfer (Tr), tactical diameter (TD), steady turning diameter (STD) and overshoot angles (OA) were investigated.
+The original value of parameters was increased seperately by 25% and used in the mathematical model.
+The sensitivity analysis was carried out using the index proposed by Sen (2000) and it was adopted to examine the variation of maneuvering indices caused by changes in each hydrodynamic derivative and rudder parameter.
+The sensitivity index S is represented as given in Eqn.
 21: